Valedictory Stakes

 The Valedictory Stakes is a Canadian Thoroughbred horse race run annually in late November or early December at Woodbine Racetrack in Toronto, Ontario.
-Open to horses age three and older, the Grade III stakes is contested on a synthetic "all weather" dirt surface over a distance of 1 1/2 miles (12 furlongs).
+Open to horses age three and older, the Grade III stakes is contested on a synthetic "all weather" surface over a distance of 1 1/2 miles (12 furlongs).

 History

 Inaugurated as the Valedictory Handicap in 1952 at the Dufferin Park Racetrack, it was moved to the new Woodbine Racetrack for the 1956 running where it remained through 1960.
 From 1961 through 1993, the race was hosted by Greenwood Raceway; thereafter, the race returned to Woodine where it remains.

 The Valedictory was originally run on dirt but in 2006 Woodbine switched to a synthetic "all weather" surface (originally Polytrack and then Tapeta starting in 2016).
 Always a longer distance race, over the years it has been contested at a variety of distances: